tepwil/ec2ssh/README.md

 # DESCRIPTION

-Open an ssh connection to an EC2 instance where <instance-name> equals tag:value.
-The 'tag:' portion of <instance-name> is optional, and defaults to 'Name'.
+Open an ssh connection to an EC2 instance where instance-name equals tag:value.
+The 'tag:' portion of instance-name is optional, and defaults to 'Name'.
 A list of instances will be returned when using the --list parameter or if more then one matching instance is found.

-All ssh options are supported as long as they are passed in \*AFTER\* the
+All ssh options are supported as long as they are passed in \*AFTER\* the instance-name.
-<instance-name>.

 Please note, this command wraps the AWS Command Line Interface tool which must be installed and configured (http://aws.amazon.com/cli/) prior to it's use.